shreya-gs/FullStack/README.md

 ## **3. Steps to run the project in system:-**
 * Clone or download the repository from Github.
-* Download the image data [Zip file](https://drive.google.com/file/d/1GjyA-RaoHb33Sq0EKRvr4-fsA7BNC66U/view?usp=sharing) from here and save it to the root folder of the project.
+* Download the image data [Zip file](https://drive.google.com/file/d/1GjyA-RaoHb33Sq0EKRvr4-fsA7BNC66U/view?usp=sharing).
+* After downloading copy paste the zip file into dataset named ct-scan-of-covid in kaggle.
-* After that run the Code file in your desired notebook, eg. Jupyter notebook, Google Collab, VS Code.
+* After that run the Code file in Kaggle.

+  **NOTE:** Run the code in Kaggle.

 ## **4. Approach towards problem:-**